tanzu-team/spring-application-advisor-educates-workshop/workshop/content/99-workshop-summary.md

 You're qualified for an exclusive raffle.

-Please enter your name and email in [this](https://docs.google.com/document/d/todo) document to participate.
+Please enter your name and email in [this](https://forms.gle/EuZkmfsXMDMuWVFP8) document to participate.

-The raffle will take on February 5, 2025 at **RTS/Advania Booth** at 15:00
+The raffle will take on February 5, 2025 at **Advania and Tanzu Spring Booth** at 15:00